omahs/imx-docs/docs/main/guides/advanced-guides/nft-primary-sale-card-checkout/nft-checkout-primary-setup.md

 ### 2. Register with ImmutableX using created endpoints

-When you've set up the endpoints required in the previous step, reach out to your partner success manager to register them with ImmutableX.
+When you've set up the endpoints required in the previous step, please register with ImmutableX using the [API endpoint](https://docs.x.immutable.com/reference/#/operations/registerNftPrimarySalesContract).

 After registration, ImmutableX will send you a webhook key that will be used to validate the signature when initiating mint requests.